RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #185, #186

+So I just came up with an insane idea... an idea I had YEARS ago for a game, that I just realized I can actually build in Fortnite.
+This could be a crazy crazy game.
+A very long game of planning and deception and sneakyness... it could create the most insanely fun and surprising gameplay while also being tactical and deliberate.
+It's also a long duration game where you have to invest a lot of time into it.
+And it uses mechanics not really used in any other games that I've seen.
+Makes shadow bombs a staple item.
+Perhaps could make use of a prop gun as well.
+I'm kind of excited and it requires very little aesthetics on my part as well.
+This could be an awesome game.

 ## #179, #180, #181, #182, #183, #184

 Repurposed Forever Melee into Forever Fights which is a box fight version with